Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 iad,sea,100
 ```

-We will assume that 75% of the link capacity is available for RSVP, and the maximum size of a given RSVP LSP can not be
+Also assume that 75% of the link capacity is available for RSVP, and the maximum size of a given RSVP LSP can not be
 more than 5Gbps.
 This means that if the RSVP LSP between, let's say `sea1 - iad1` needs to carry 50Gbps of traffic,
 we will have at least ten parallel RSVP LSPs between them.